forcedotcom/SalesforceMobileSDK-Android/README.md

 4. <b>RestExplorerTest</b>: tests for RestExplorer

 # Building from eclipse
-1. Launch eclipse and select $SALESFORCE_SDK_DIR as your workspace directory.
+1. Launch eclipse and select $NATIVE_DIR as your workspace directory.
 2. Go to Window -> Preferences and pick Android.
 Enter the the SDK location.
 3. Go to File -> Import and select General -> Existing Projects into Workspace.
-4. Select $SALESFORCE_SDK_DIR as your root directory and import the four projects.
+4. Select $NATIVE_DIR as your root directory and import the four projects.
 5. Create a gen folder and SalesforceSDKTest, RestExplorer and RestExplorerTest (right click the project and choose new -> folder), create a res folder for the SalesforceSDK project.
 You are done.